xvik/guice-persist-orient/src/doc/docs/repository/command/script.md

 void jsScript()
 ```

-Note that in some cases script allows you to avoid OConcurrentModificationException:
+Note that in some cases script allows you to avoid `OConcurrentModificationException`:

 ```java
 @Script("begin" +